Dallas Is So Much More Than A Stop-Over. Here’s Why

 The museum is one component of what’s now called the Dallas West End Historic District, which also contains an aquarium, the Dallas Holocaust Museum and The Old Red Museum, which is an educational archive of the city’s broader history.

 Alamo Drafthouse Cinema

-Since its first location opened in Austin in 1997, the Alamo Drafthouse has become beloved throughout Texas for the way it combines cult classics with new release movies, and serves them all up with curated companion brews.
+Since it first opened in Austin in 1997, the Alamo Drafthouse has become beloved throughout Texas for the way it combines cult classics with new release movies, and serves them all up with curated companion brews.
 Order a drink at the bar before your film or follow the simple steps inside the cinema to get drinks, snacks and full meals brought to you throughout the feature.